bracketclub/bracketclub/packages/bracket-scorer/README.md

 Check out [`bracket-data`](https://github.com/tweetyourbracket/bracket-data#what-data-does-this-module-give-me) to see the specific scoring systems for each sport/year.

-Also by default this modules adds the following:
+Also by default this module adds the following:

 - `rounds`: Returns an array with a count for how many correct picks in each round.
 - `diff`: Not really a scoring system, but this will return the [validated entry bracket](https://github.com/tweetyourbracket/bracket-validator) with the following properties added to each game.